developergutzo/GutzoMain/GUTZO_DATABASE_ARCHITECTURE.md

 # Gutzo Marketplace - Database Schema & UML Design

-A comprehensive database design for the Gutzo multi-vendor healthy meals marketplace, covering all use cases from the current UI implementation.
+A comprehensive database design for the Gutzo multi-vendor everyday meals marketplace, covering all use cases from the current UI implementation.

 ---